- Reviewed: 10 April 2020, 11:31 NZST

-Following extensive drought in 2017, there has been an increase of violence and arson by herders onto private farms and wildlife areas in Saringo and Samburu counties in central and northern Kenya.
+Following recent political tensions, there has been an increase of violence and arson by herders onto private farms and wildlife areas in Saringo and Samburu counties in central and northern Kenya.
 A British national was killed on his property in Laikipia on 5 March 2017 – the Kenyan government has increased security forces in the area, but tribal clashes with local herders still occur.
 If you are travelling to this area, check with your accomodation or tour provider about conditions on the ground.

 Piracy remains a significant threat in the coastal waters off Kenya.
 In the past Somali pirates have attacked vessels as far as 1000 nautical miles from the Somalian coast.
 Mariners are advised to be vigilant and take appropriate precautionary measures in these waters.
 For more information view the International Maritime Bureau's piracy report.